-The art of saying no
+The art of knowing when to say no

-Seeing the analytics at the end of the week, Meghan is able to show both her teaching and research mentors exactly how much time she spent on things “so I can be fair when I say ‘no more grading this week, I’m at my time limit’.”
+Seeing the analytics at the end of the week, Meghan is able to show her teaching and research mentors exactly how much time she has spent on things “so I can be fair when I say ‘no more grading this week, I’m at my time limit’.”